Frameo

 Subscription Frustration

-I shouldn't have to pay more after buying the frame just to upload more than 10 photos.
+I already bought the frame, I shouldn't have to pay more to send more than 10 photos at a time.

 2